pdcrom/kube_exi_centos/README.md

 ![Alt text](relative/path/to/img.jpg?raw=true "Title")
 * Power on the create VM and walkthrough the Centos7 setup
 * Let the installer create an additional user: 'tutorial'
+* When the setup finished and the VM is rebooted we are ready for the next step

+##  Configuration of the Centos7 VM
+I want to automate the most part of the entire installation, so the only thing we are going to to is to setup an SSH key for the tutorial user we created
+* Login as root on the VM from the vSphere console and lookup its IP Address
+* add the tutorial user to the sudoers: ssh root@<SERVERIP> 'echo "tutorial ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/tutorial'
+* copy the ssh-key for the tutorial user (assume a key exists in ~/.ssh/id_rsa.pub) ./setup_ssh.sh <SERVERIP> tutorial <tutorial password>